bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 ## Measuring Prices & Cost of Living

 ### Basket of Goods
 The goverment wants to see how expensive things are getting in the economy every year.
-To do so in a standardized way, the BLS identifies a "basket of goods" a typical consumer buys and compares the total cost of this basket over time.
+To do so in a standardized way, the BLS identifies a ``basket of goods" a typical consumer buys and compares the total cost of this basket over time.
 (See [here](https://www.bls.gov/cpi/questions-and-answers.htm) for the things that are included in this basket)

 ### CPI and Inflation Rate
-Once we find the total cost a basket for different years, we can see how expensive things are getting using the Consumer Price Index (CPI) and Inflation rate.
+Once we find the total cost of a basket for different years, we can see how expensive things are getting using the Consumer Price Index (CPI) and Inflation rate.
 There are other measures but these are the most popular.

 The formula for CPI is
 $$CPI = \frac{\text{Basket Cost in Current Year}}{\text{Basket Cost in Base Year}}$$